MyCallAngel0/faf-tmps/src/main/java/lab_two/README.md

 ## Lab 2

+### Author: Mihalachi Mihail

 ### Objectives
 1. Study and understand the Structural Design Patterns.

 2. As a continuation of the previous laboratory work, think about the functionalities that your system will need to provide to the user.

 3. Implement some additional functionalities using structural design patterns.

+---

+### Theory
+Structural design patterns are patterns that deal with the composition of classes or objects to form larger structures.
+These patterns help ensure that the system's components are organized and interact efficiently while promoting flexibility and reusability.
+They focus on how to combine various objects or classes to create larger, more complex systems.

+Key Objectives:
+* Simplify relationships: They aim to simplify complex structures by creating clear hierarchies or relationships between components.
+* Promote flexibility and reusability: Structural patterns enable flexible design by making it easier to add or change functionality without disrupting the entire system.

+Common Structural Patterns:
+* Adapter Pattern: Converts one interface to another expected by the client, allowing incompatible interfaces to work together.
+* Bridge Pattern: Decouples an abstraction from its implementation, allowing the two to vary independently.
+* Composite Pattern: Treats individual objects and compositions of objects uniformly, often used for representing tree-like structures.
+* Decorator Pattern: Adds new functionality to an object dynamically without altering its structure.
+* Facade Pattern: Provides a simplified interface to a complex subsystem, making it easier to interact with.
+* Flyweight Pattern: Reduces memory usage by sharing common data between objects, especially when many objects have similar data.
+* Proxy Pattern: Controls access to an object, allowing for actions like lazy loading, access control, or logging.

 ---